manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 ## Commits

 ## To-Dos
-- [ ] Do MASTER Flat with all flats of the night and BADPIXEL Table.
 - [x] Download all the arc-lamp and

+# Feb-10-2016 IRAP Roche J042

+## Summary

+### Wavelength calibration

+I wasnt able to get it done.
+The problem might have been two things, either that I didn't have an ARC for each lamp or that I was using two different instrument modes.

+### Instruments Mode and OBS Name

+In the data I downloaded for the day I had two different instrument mode as can be seen in the header.
+I had WFM-NOAA-E and WFM-NOAA-N. It stands for  Wide Field Mode with no AO (NOAO) correction in Nominal or Extended.

+### FLATS

+I have two types of flats according to the OBS NAME tag in the header "Calibration" and "muocal_nightcalib".
+I have 22 of one and 5 of the second.

+## Questions
+- [x] ~~Do MASTER Flat with all flats of the night and BADPIXEL Table.~~ but only with the "muocal_nightcalib" 5.
+- [x] ~~Do the wavelength calibration~~ It worked with three Arc one for each lamp.
+- [x] ~~Python and see max value of flats to see if oversaturated.~~ All of them passed the tested.
+Weird?
+- [x] ~~Do MASTER Flat with all flats of the night~~ Still dont know if need all.
-- [ ] Do the wavelength calibration
+- [ ] How many flats to use?
 - [ ] How many threads can use with taskset and OMP_NUM_THREAD?
 - [ ] Automate MASTER_BIAS and FLATS.
 The problem is that it comsumes too much memory.
-- [ ] Python and see max value of flats to see if oversaturated.
-- [ ] Do MASTER Flat with all flats of the night
 - [ ] How many threads can use with taskset and OMP_NUM_THREAD?